Joesalmon1985/DigitalRights/Digital_Rights.md

 access where it is otherwise limited is a good initial step to reducing and eventually ending the digital divide.
-4g+/LTE should also be made available in all rural areas, this negates the need to dig up ground and lay cable/fibre optic. - Currently, one of the major issues is that BT control a monopoly on wires where Virgin don’t exist.
+4g+/LTE should also be made available in all rural areas, this negates the need to dig up ground and lay cable/fibre optic.
+[[anon
+Currently, one of the major issues is that BT control a monopoly on wires where Virgin don’t exist.
 As a result, many communities are simply told “No” even if they can raise the cash - we need to cover this.
 I’m going to run this issue past a couple of experts I know in the subject...
-Planning ahead, fibre/cable will be much less of an issue; in just a few years we will be able to have over the air networks which will rival current cable speeds (around 152mb).
+Planning ahead, fibre/cable will be much less of an issue; in just a few years we will be able to have over the air networks which will rival current cable speeds (around 152mb).]]
+[[anon
 Not in rural areas.
 I don’t even have a DAB signal where I live.
-Though I agree will be less of an issue I think it needs to be a policy that the large network providers have to be mandated to provide coverage as part of any overall package they are given by a government.
-What are people’s thoughts on the current scheme to promote rural broadband?
-I lean towards a nationalisation of the copper / fibre and some sort of guaranteed level of service/speed rather than have BT Openreach in charge
+Though I agree will be less of an issue I think it needs to be a policy that the large network providers have to be mandated to provide coverage as part of any overall package they are given by a government.]]
+[[anon
+What are people’s
+thoughts on the current scheme to promote rural broadband?
+I lean towards a nationalisation of the copper / fibre and some sort of guaranteed level of service/speed rather than have BT Openreach in charge.]]

 All UK routers must ship with guest mode enabled with SSID as openwireless.org so WiFi is practically available everywhere for zero cost when you need it (yes it's piggy backing on people's WiFi but they can turn it off if they're bothered).
+[[anon
 Will this create issues with people using open wifi to access illegal porn sites _et cetera_?
 It also runs the risk of a user's home network being compromised .
-I’m unsure on the wisdom of this - would it be better to provide incentives for people to open this rather than mandating it?
+I’m unsure on the wisdom of this - would it be better to provide incentives for people to open this rather than mandating it?]]

 ## Additional Sections
 Can we add a section about the digital skills needed to use broadband